PoP-PoPAPI/api/README.md

 ### Directives

 A “directive” enables to modify the response from one or many fields, in any way.
 They must be surrounded by `<...>` and, if more than one directive is provided, separated by `,`.
-A directive can also receive arguments, with a syntax similar to field arguments: they are surrounded by `(...)`, and its paris of `key:value` are separated by `;`.
+A directive can also receive arguments, with a syntax similar to field arguments: they are surrounded by `(...)`, and its pairs of `key:value` are separated by `,`.

 Examples: